michaelcit/nerva_docs/cli_insights.md

 * Every announcement has a `time stamp`: YYYY-MM-DD followed by the hour HH:MM:SS.sss (yes, miliseconds)
 * The `source ID` is a number that identifies a thread during startup or shutdown, while SRV_MAIN, P2P1, PSP4 etc are basically log tags indicating a source for the message.
 * INFO is a `log level indicator`.
 Other possibilities are WARNINGs and ERRORs.
   Only errors require you to take action.
-But these are supposedly rare so don't worry about them.
+But these are supposedly rare so don't worry about it.
 * global is a `category` in the log file
 * The `source line` points to a file and a specific line of code in it
 * The `message` explains what is happening in the startup processes